indraone01/GhostDelivery/README.md

 # GhostDelivery

-This tool creates a obfuscated .vbs script to download a payload hosted on a server to %TEMP% directory, execute payload and gain persistence by editing registry keys and creating a scheduled task to run payload at login.
+This tool creates a obfuscated .vbs script to download a payload hosted on a server to %TEMP% directory, disable windows AV, execute payload and gain persistence by editing registry keys and creating a scheduled task to run payload at login.

 # Features: